Your product. Their vote.

 Intraosseous anesthesia places anesthetic directly into the bone adjacent to the tooth rather than relying on a traditional nerve block.
 The study, published in the journal’s April 2026 issue, evaluated the technique’s clinical effectiveness, according to the company.

-According to the company, most patients required only a single injection to achieve numbness, with rapid onset and consistent pain control.
+According to the retrospective study, 94% of lower first molars did not require an IA block, but 29% required dual anesthetic agents of Articaine (Septo) and Mepivacaine (Carbo).
+All lower first molars received Intraosseous injections in both Mesial and Distal as the primary injections.
 The company said the technique reduced the need for supplemental injections, limited numbness in surrounding tissues such as the lips and tongue, and worked well in cases that are typically difficult to anesthetize, including symptomatic lower molars.

 Study contributors included Carter Newell and Jared Tuttle, both of UT Health San Antonio, the company said.